HazyefahKhan/Recall/README.md

     *   Code blocks within explanations are syntax-highlighted.
     *   HTML previews within explanations are rendered in iframes.

+## Development

+If you want to contribute to the development of this plugin:

+1. Fork or clone the repository
+2. Make your changes following the modular structure
+3. Test your changes thoroughly with Anki
+4. Submit a pull request or share your modifications

+The modular structure makes it easier to locate and modify specific components:
+* For markdown processing changes, look in `src/markdown/converter.py`
+* For UI changes, look in `src/ui/dialog.py`
+* For card template changes, look in `src/card_templates/note_types.py`

 ## Version History

+*   2.1.0: Refactored codebase for better maintainability with modular architecture
 *   2.0.0: Rebranded as "Recall" with focus on active recall learning, dynamic note types, Markdown enhancements (images, previews, PrismJS), interactive cards, and One Dark Pro styling.
 *   1.0.0: Initial release as "Exam Simulator MCQ".